 What did being healthy in ancient Rome or Greece look like?
 How can we tell what well-being meant in ancient times?

 This online course will help you investigate these questions, using both literary and archaeological evidence, to uncover details of real life in ancient societies.

-On the course we’ll divide the body up into organs and systems, using each as a starting point to explore ancient theories of the structure and function of the human body, and other aspects of ancient life.
+We will divide the body up into organs and systems, using each to explore ancient theories on the structure and function of the human body.

 We will discover what ancient societies thought about topics that we still wrestle with today – from the relationship between mind and body, to sexuality, ageing and gender.

 What topics will you cover?

 - What is health ?
 Ancient and modern perspectives on health and disease